Skip to content

 • Did the application successfully start and reach a ready state?

-• Do critical feature paths execute successfully at runtime?
+• Did the critical feature paths execute successfully at runtime?

-• Are database writes, file operations, and other side effects correct?
+• Were database writes, file operations, and other side effects correct?

 Real-World Case

-Task: Implement user password reset.
+Task: Implement user password reset functionality.
 Involves database operations, email sending, and API endpoint modifications.

-Premature declaration path: Agent modifies the database schema, writes the API endpoint, adds email templates, runs unit tests (all pass), declares complete.
+Premature hand-in path: Agent modifies database schema, writes API endpoint, adds email template, runs unit tests (passes), and declares completion.
+The exam paper is completely filled out.

-Actual defects: (1) End-to-end flow untested — actual sending and verification of reset links never confirmed.
-(2) Database migration fails after partial execution, leaving inconsistent schema.
-(3) Email service config missing in the target environment.
+Actual point deductions: (1) End-to-end flow untested—the actual sending and verification of the reset link was never confirmed.
+(2) Database migration failed after partial execution, causing schema inconsistency.
+(3) Email service config was missing in the target environment.

-Harness intervention: Termination check enforces — (1) start full application and verify reset endpoint is accessible; (2) execute complete reset flow; (3) verify database state consistency.
-All defects caught within the session, saving 5-10x the cost of finding them later.
+Harness intervention: Termination validation enforced—(1) Start the full app to verify reset endpoint accessibility; (2) Execute the full reset flow; (3) Verify database state consistency.
+All defects were found within the session, saving 5-10x the cost of subsequent fixes.
+The independent grader found the real issues.

 Key Takeaways

-• Completion judgment must be externalized — the harness verifies independently; don't trust the agent's "feeling."
+• Completion judgment must be externalized—the harness verifies independently; don't trust the agent's "feelings".
+Students cannot grade their own exams.

-• All three verification layers are essential — syntax passes, behavior passes, system passes, layer by layer.
+• All three layers of validation are essential—syntax passing, behavior passing, system passing, progressing layer by layer.

-• Error messages should be designed for agents — include specific repair steps so the agent can self-correct.
+• Error messages should be like a good teacher's red pen markup—include specific fix steps so the agent can self-correct.

-• No refactoring until core functionality verification passes — the completion priority constraint is key to preventing premature optimization.
+• No refactoring until core functionality is verified—the completion priority constraint is the key to preventing premature optimization.

 Further Reading